 Managing multiple podcast subscriptions can be challenging, to say the least.
 Attempting to do so might see you bouncing between apps, trying to keep track of new episodes.
 Or trying to remember where you left off.
 And it’s easy to get overwhelmed by the sheer volume of content.

-According to a recent survey by Edison Research, 34% of Americans listen to podcasts weekly.
+According to a recent survey by Edison Research, 55% of Americans listen to podcasts each month.
 As you can imagine, this makes it increasingly difficult to manage subscriptions effectively.

 Thankfully, RSS feeds offer a simple solution to streamline the podcast listening experience.
 With an RSS feed, all your favorite shows are delivered straight to one central location.
 This eliminates the need for multiple apps or relying on your memory to keep everything accessible.